bygri/ossm-core/README.md

 ## Running your own instance in development or production

 The project is currently divided into two components.
-There is a Swift backend [ossm-core] which provides an API consumed by a Django frontend [ossm-web].
-Data must be stored in a Postgresql database.
+There is a Swift backend [ossm-core] which provides an API [ossm-api] consumed by a Django frontend [ossm-web].
+Data is stored in a Postgresql database.

 ### Postgres